Renan-Assis/King-County-Houses-Data-Analysis/README.md

 I'm open to read any contributions to my analysis and coding, feel free to message me on LinkedIN to suggest any changes or ask for any advice if helps!

 LinkedIN: https://www.linkedin.com/in/renancutrimeng/

+OBS: UNDERSTAND THE FILES

+kc_house_data.csv --> The CSV File with all the data used in the analysis.

+KC.ipynb --> The Jupyter Notebook File with python code to analyze the Dataset.